weareferal/scrollxp/docs/animation/animation-properties.md

 It's used to create a sequential animation with the **HTML element children**.

-Sets the amount of time in seconds that separates each animation.
+Sets the time in seconds that separates each animation.

 > **Note:** When adding this property, all the other properties will use the HTML element children instead of itself.